Error rendering Component :

 The planning was all about finding a spot where that was possible and then shooting at a time of day when the light is right.
 I don’t like to shoot at midday, when the light is hard and overhead.
 Early morning, late afternoon into evening — these are the times when the light is softer and angled, which lets you highlight the details of your subject, or sculpt the surroundings with plenty of texture.

 The same technique would work with runners in your local park or hikers in a field.
 Whatever adventure you choose to shoot, the important thing is to bring the scene alive.

 Adaptability is vital.
 Be prepared.
 Always have your camera ready to go.

 I think it can be really great when something unexpected happens.
-You plan for good weather but then you get these amazing clouds.
-And it looks like rain.
-And for just one moment, the clouds open and you get a little burst of beautiful light.
+You plan for good weather but then you get these amazing clouds and it looks like it'll rain and for just one moment, the clouds open and you get a little burst of beautiful light.

 That’s why I love the Nikon Z 6II for shoots like this.
 It’s fast, and it can keep up with the unexpected.
 Some of the moments I photograph are absolute once in a lifetime events.
 I need a mirrorless system I can trust completely and now the Nikon Z 6II has a second card slot, you get another level of security for your files.
 I usually set up the camera to record images to both slots simultaneously, so I automatically generate a backup copy in camera without having to think about it.

 Make focusing easy